dovecot/documentation/source/configuration_manual/namespace/index.rst

    namespaces.

-.. dovecot_core:setting:: namespace/hidden
+.. dovecot_core:setting:: namespace_hidden
    :default: no
    :values: @boolean

    If ``yes``, namespace will be hidden from IMAP NAMESPACE command.

-.. dovecot_core:setting:: namespace/ignore_on_failure
+.. dovecot_core:setting:: namespace_ignore_on_failure
    :default: no
    :values: @boolean

-   If namespace :dovecot_core:ref:`namespace/location` fails to load, by default the entire session will fail to start.
+   If namespace :dovecot_core:ref:`namespace_location` fails to load, by default the entire session will fail to start.
 If this is set, this namespace will be ignored instead.

-.. dovecot_core:setting:: namespace/inbox
+.. dovecot_core:setting:: namespace_inbox
    :default: no
    :values: @boolean